BerkeleyLearnVerify/Scenic/src/scenic/simulators/carla/README.md

 Vehicles have an `agent` parameter, which specifies the agent to be used to control the vehicle.

 Weather parameters are described below.
 (Descriptions are from the CARLA Python API reference.)
-* `cloudyness` (float)
+* `cloudiness` (float)
    Weather cloudiness.
 It only affects the RGB camera sensor.
 Values range from 0 to 100.
-Note that this parameter is `cloudyness` and not `cloudiness` because of a typo in the CARLA API.
 * `precipitation` (float)
    Precipitation amount for controlling rain intensity.
 It only affects the RGB camera sensor.
 Values range from 0 to 100.
 * `precipitation_deposits` (float)